 Chicago IL 60625

-- Candidates for the MS degree program must submit official transcripts from all previous institutions they have attended.
+- Candidates for the MSN degree program must submit official transcripts from all previous institutions they have attended.

 - Candidates for post-master’s certificate programs must submit official transcripts from their master’s nursing program, as well as any undergraduate transcripts that show completion of the prerequisite coursework listed above.